 For those in the United Kingdom, Mother’s Day varies yearly because it is linked to Easter and often determined by the lunar calendar.
 This is by far the major difference between US and UK Mother’s Day celebration.

-However, this year’s Mother’s Day in the UK will be celebrated on Sunday the 14th day of March 2021.
+However, this year’s Mother’s Day in the UK will be celebrated on the fourth Sunday during lent and it is called Mothering Sunday.

 Fun facts about Mother’s Day